unoplatform/uno.extensions/doc/Learn/Tutorials/Configuration/HowTo-Configuration.md

     ...
     ```

-* By default, this method will extract values from an embedded resource called `appsettings.json`, unless you optionally denote a different file name.
-The string you pass into the extension method will be concatenated in between `appsettings` and its file extension.
+* By default, this method will extract values from an embedded resource (using the [EmbeddedResource](https://docs.microsoft.com/en-us/dotnet/api/system.codedom.compiler.compilerparameters.embeddedresources?view=dotnet-plat-ext-6.0#remarks) file build action) called `appsettings.json`, unless you optionally denote a different file name.
+The string you pass into the extension method will be concatenated in-between `appsettings` and its file extension.
 For instance, the following will also retrieve values from the file `appsettings.platform.json` embedded inside the `App` assembly:

     ```csharp
     public App()